TVATDCI/wsl-ubuntu-setup-guide/README.md

 ✅ **Now you have the perfect dual-terminal setup: Windows for daily tasks & Ubuntu for development!** 🚀

+## Ps.

 Since I have been often using multiple terminal tabs for your full-stack development, tmux is a great addition.
-Here’s why: I am learning how to do things!
+Here’s why: It is part of my learning experiences of things are 😁

 ### Split Your Terminal Efficiently